 IRS Income Verification can be obtained by requesting a Tax Transcript through the IRS.
 If there are discrepancies in information between the original application and the Verification Worksheet, the award may be adjusted.
-Detailed instructions on the verification process and what additional documents we may need are available at https://www.wesleyan.edu/finaid/forms_faqs/faforms.ht ml.
+Detailed instructions on the verification process and what additional documents we may need will be available online in June 2023.